-number portability database: operational database (used in real time at call set-up) which provides portability information number portability location register: internal MAP application terminating function (MATF) in the MNP-SRF network entity with an (unspecified) interface with a NPDB number range holder network: network to which the number range containing the ported number has been allocated originating network: network where the calling party is located portability domain: set of GSM PLMNs in a country between which MSISDNs may be ported or a set of North American GSM Mobile networks and other subscription networks within a regulated geographical area within North America portability network: a PLMN or ,in North America, a PSTN or an ISDN network portable number: E.164 number that can be ported between networks in one nation ported number: portable number that has undergone the porting process ported subscriber: subscriber of a ported number porting process: description of the transfer of a number between network operators recipient network: network that receives the number in the porting process.
-This network becomes the subscription network when the porting process is complete routeing number: routeing number is the data stored against the ported number in the Number Portability Database service key: service Key can identify to the entity holding the Number Portability Database that the service logic for Mobile Number Portability should apply.
+number portability database: operational database (used in real time at call set-up) which provides portability information number portability location register: internal MAP application terminating function (MATF) in the MNP-SRF network entity with an (unspecified) interface with a NPDB number portability status: information indicating the status of number portability for a mobile subscriber.
+It may be one of: own number ported out, own number not ported out, foreign number ported in, foreign number ported to a foreign network, foreign number not known to be ported number range holder network: network to which the number range containing the ported number has been allocated originating network: network where the calling party is located portability domain: set of GSM PLMNs in a country between which MSISDNs may be ported or a set of North American GSM Mobile networks and other subscription networks within a regulated geographical area within North America portability network: a PLMN or ,in North America, a PSTN or an ISDN network portable number: E.164 number that can be ported between networks in one nation ported number: portable number that has undergone the porting process ported subscriber: subscriber of a ported number porting process: description of the transfer of a number between network operators recipient network: network that receives the number in the porting process.
+This network becomes the subscription network when the porting process is complete routeing number: routeing number is the data stored against the ported number or the non-ported number in the Number Portability Database.
+The routeing number points to Subscription Network or Recipient Network service key: service Key can identify to the entity holding the Number Portability Database that the service logic for Mobile Number Portability should apply.
 The Service Key value for Mobile Number Portability is administered in the MSC, and is passed transparently to the entity holding the Number Portability Database service provider: entity that offers service subscriptions to individual subscribers and contracts with a network operator to implement services for a specific MSISDN.
 A service provider may contract with more than one network operator service provider portability: transfer of numbers between two unique Service Providers subscription network: network with which the customer's Service Provider has a contract to implement the customer's services for a specific MSISDN

-NOTE: The term "recipient network" is used during the porting process.
-The recipient network becomes the

-"subscription network" after the completion of the porting process.
+NOTE: The term 'recipient network' is used during the porting process.
+The recipient network becomes the 'subscription network' after the completion of the porting process.